 Have you ever had a 16 year-old for a child?
 They're tough to manage aren't they?!
 You don't want them wrecking the house but you also don't want them wrecking your car!
 It's a hard life.
 In 2 Chronicles 34 we come to an incredible story that is really very hard fo us to believe -- especially those of us with teenagers.
 A 16 year-old boy is on the throne in Jerusalem, and He is proving to be one of the godliest leaders Israel has ever seen.
 Let's join Stephen as he introduces us to this boy-wonder.

 Stephen and Scott discuss questions phoned in by listeners.
 Please note that there is NO transcript available for this program.
-Due to production restraints, this program is a repeat of QA13 which originally aired November 2015.
+Due to recording issues, this program is a repeat of QA14, which aired in December of 2014.

 Jesus Christ is the Lamb of God.
 When He came to earth 2,000 years ago, He set His omnipotence and splendor aside to wear the garb of humanity.
 He lived in meekness and died in meekness.
 But here in Revelation 5:8-10, Jesus reveals that He is also the Lion of the tribe of Judah.
 All Heaven bows down before Him.
 Earth will soon follow...

 That God would save anyone is amazing, but that He would save someone like Paul is particularly remarkable.
 In fact, Paul's conversion might be the greatest reversal in human history.
 How God would change him from the Church's greatest persecutor to the Church's greatest preacher is a mystery that Paul never quite understood .
 But it's also a gift he never quite got over!